-In Kenya, Mike O'Maera cites the Manu Chandaria Foundation (Chandaria's importance is both individual, as an HNWI, and institutional, through the foundation that he has set up) and the Kenya Community Development Foundation, which he sees as 'a prime mover in terms of where community philanthropy is going in this country'.
+In Kenya, Mike O'Maera (program support consultant, East Africa Philanthropy Network [EAPN]) the Manu Chandaria Foundation (Chandaria's importance is both individual, as an HNWI, and institutional, through the foundation that he has set up) and the Kenya Community Development Foundation, which he sees as 'a prime mover in terms of where community philanthropy is going in this country'.
 There will be more to say on this in the section on mobilising local giving.